harvester/docs/versioned_docs/version-v1.3/advanced/witness.md

 The general upgrade requirements and procedures apply to clusters with a witness node.
 However, the existence of degraded volumes in such clusters may cause upgrade operations to fail.

+## Longhorn Replicas in Clusters with a Witness Node

+Harvester uses Longhorn, a distributed block storage system, for management of block device volumes.
+Longhorn is provisioned to management and worker nodes but not to witness nodes, which do not store any data.

+Longhorn creates replicas of each volume to increase availability.
+Replicas contain a chain of snapshots of the volume, with each snapshot storing the change from a previous snapshot.
+In Harvester, the default StorageClass `harvester-longhorn` has a replica count value of `3`.

 ## Limitations

-The witness node does not store any data so only two replicas are created for each Longhorn volume in the cluster.
+Witness nodes do not store any data.
+This means that in three-node clusters (no worker nodes), only two replicas are created for each Longhorn volume.
 However, the default StorageClass `harvester-longhorn` has a replica count value of `3` for high availability.
 If you use this StorageClass to create volumes, Longhorn is unable to create the configured number of replicas.
 This results in volumes being marked as **Degraded** on the Longhorn UI.

+In summary, you must use a StorageClass that matches the cluster configuration.

-To resolve this issue, create a new *default* StorageClass with the **Number of Replicas** parameter set to **2**.
+- 2 management nodes + 1 witness node: Create a new default StorageClass with the **Number of Replicas** parameter set to **2**.
 This ensures that only two replicas are created for each Longhorn volume.
+- 2 management nodes + 1 witness node + 1 or more worker nodes: You can use the existing default StorageClass.

 ![new storageclass replica 2](/img/v1.3/advanced/new-storageclass-rep-2.png)
 ![set to default](/img/v1.3/advanced/set-to-default-sc.png)